biopeaks

 1. Fork the biopeaks repository.

 2. Add a topic branch with a descriptive name to your fork.
-For example, if you want to contribute an improvement to the documentation you could call the topic branch improve_docs.
+For example, if you want to contribute an improvement to the documentation you could call the topic branch improve-docs.

 3. Install biopeaks in development mode: